The 10 Most Flippable NC Senate Districts in 2018

+9. NC-S39 - MECKLENBURG COUNTY (SE Charlotte suburbs), D-5

+The final two districts on our list are the types of districts Democrats must win in 2018 to break the majority in the NC Senate.
+Hillary Clinton performed relatively well in NC-S39, and this district is similar to the suburban districts that have been trending more Democratic in the 2017 elections in Virginia, Georgia, and Alabama.
+NC-S39 also overlaps almost completely with three of the four flippable NC House districts in Mecklenburg County (NC-H103, NC-H104, and NC-H105), doubling the impact of voter outreach efforts across almost the entire district.
+With a solid blue wave, these districts are certainly within reach in 2018.

 The Democratic candidate in NC-S39, Chad Stachowicz, is the founder and CEO of a technology company headquartered in Charlotte that also has employees in Ohio and Colorado.
 Chad says he will be unwavering in his support of independent redistricting, regardless of the political party in power.
 Sign up to volunteer or make a donation at chadfornc.com.

 The Democratic candidate in NC-S7, David Brantley, is a former district court judge and a strong advocate for Medicaid expansion and public education.
 Sign up to volunteer or make a donation at brantleyforsenate.com.